OuyangWenyu/HydroSPDB/README.md

 - All data were put in the "example" directory
 - Statistics code was in "explore" dir
 - "hydroDL" had the core code
-- "refine" was not used yet.
+- "refine" has not been used yet.
 It would be used for optimization of hyper-param
 - All test scripts were written with Unittest framework, and in "test" dir
-- Visualization in "visual" dir
+- Visualization codes were in "visual" dir

 ## Usage